RunestoneInteractive/runestoneinteractive.github.io/source/developer.rst

 You will also need to pull the git tags in order to run Paver in the next few steps:

 ::

     $ git pull --tags

-If you have forked the master runestone repository (bnmnetp/runestone) and have cloned your fork instead of the master repository, you will still have to fetch the tags from the master repository:
+If you have forked the master runestone repository (bnmnetp/runestone) and have cloned your fork instead of the master repository, you will still have to fetch the tags from the master repository.

 ::

     $ git pull upstream master --tags

+If you haven't set up an upstream repository for pulling in changes see `here <https://help.github.com/articles/fork-a-repo#pull-in-upstream-changes>`_

 Configure the Book